-The Oncology Center of Excellence developed an Assessment Aid, a voluntary submission from the applicant to facilitate FDA’s assessment of the NDA/BLA application (including supplements).
+The Oncology Center of Excellence developed an Assessment Aid, a voluntary submission from the applicant to facilitate FDA’s assessment of the NDA/BLA application, including supplements.

-- The Applicant’s Position;
+- The Applicant’s Position (completed by the applicant);

-- The FDA’s Assessment.
+- The FDA’s Assessment (completed by FDA).

-If the applicant participates in the Real-Time Oncology Review (RTOR) program, they may submit the Assessment Aid before or at the time of supplemental NDA/BLA submission.
+If the applicant participates in the Real-Time Oncology Review (RTOR) program, they may submit the Assessment Aid before or at the time of (supplemental) NDA/BLA submission.
 The FDA review team, after conducting their scientific evaluation, will add their assessment to the same document.
 The FDA’s assessment will focus on whether FDA agrees or not with the applicant’s position, and any additional findings and analyses.

-Q1.
-Can all oncology drug applications use the Assessment Aid?
+2. Can all oncology drug applications use the Assessment Aid?
 Where can applicants find the Assessment Aid?

-Q2.
-How is the Assessment Aid different than the currently used FDA Multidisciplinary Review document?
+3. How is the Assessment Aid different than the currently used FDA Multidisciplinary Review document?